univention/univention-corporate-server/doc/manual/user-management/umc.rst

        need to be active for a certain period of time, e.g., for interns.

-       If the date is deleted or replaced by a different, future date, the user will regain the right to log in.
+       If the date is deleted or replaced by a different, future date, the user will regain the right to sign in.

    * - User has to change password on next login
-     - If this checkbox is ticked, then the user has to change his password during the next login procedure.
+     - If this checkbox is ticked, then the user has to change their password during the next login procedure.

    * - Password expiry date